What is a valvuloplasty?

 - If there's excessive hair at the catheter insertion site (groin area), it may be shaved off.

 - A healthcare professional will connect you to an electrocardiogram (ECG) to monitor and records the electrical activity of the heart.
 Your vital signs (heart rate, blood pressure, breathing rate, and oxygenation level) will be monitored during the procedure.

-- There will be several monitor screens in the room, showing your vital signs, the images of the catheter being moved through the body into the heart, and the structures of the heart as your doctor injects the dye.
+- There will be several monitor screens in the room, showing your vital signs, the images of the catheter being moved through the body into the heart, and the structures of the heart as your provider injects the dye.

 - A healthcare professional will check and mark your pulses below the injection site and compare them to pulses after the procedure.